ebola777/Plugbot-Enhanced/README.md

 #### Performance
 You may notice this script would be less laggy when switching song
 	in large room with over 150 people than original script.<br>
-Also, I turn avatars animation off when you are not at plug.dj tab or
-	browser is minimized to tray

 #### Skipping Video
 Properly resume volume and video when switching song